 Hiltingbury Infant School

 Year 2 sees children continuing to develop their transferrable and sports specific skills.
-This academic year children have received their games sessions from R & R, motivating children and staff alike.
+R & R deliver weekly sessions motivating children and staff alike.
 These sessions have provided more competitive opportunities against themselves and their peers which have truly driven and enthused our passionate children.
 Sports including football, tennis and hockey have been delivered.

 Gymnastic development continues with creating and demonstrating their own sequences and more complex self-balancing exercises at different levels.
-At this level of education, our children use reflective learning techniques, and we have using Georgie Giraffe (link to puppets hyperlink) to improve their own work and others.
-As in Year 1, this year children have received dance sessions from Wakey Wakey dance including a G & T activity.
+At this level of education, our children use reflective learning techniques, and we have used Georgie Giraffe to improve their own work and others.
+Dance progresses with children creating and performing their own pieces incorporating moods and feelings.

 We firmly believe a strong mind and healthy body at a very young age will enhance each pupil’s ability to succeed in life and become responsible citizens in our challenging global society.
 We believe that sport provides physical, social and emotional well being for our children and it is our wish to foster attitudes of enjoyment, participation, challenge and a love of physical activity for its own sake